humhub/humhub/protected/humhub/docs/guide/developer/core-build-assets.md

 HumHub will only use the compressed assets if operated in [production mode](admin-installation.md#disable-errors-debugging), otherwise all assets are included seperatly.

+Before building your production assets, delete the content of your `static/assets` directory.

-The compressed production assets are build by calling:
+Then build your production assets by calling:

 ```
 php yii asset humhub/config/assets.php humhub/config/assets-prod.php